Call Us 24/7!

 Diversity Visa Immigration

 The diversity immigrant visa (DV) program is a “lottery” for green cards.
 The program makes available 55,000 immigrant visas for immigrants from countries that have low numbers of permanent residence applications to the United States.
-To qualify, you must not have any known problems such as criminal activity, terrorism association, immigration violations or other disqualifying acts.
+To qualify, you must not have any known problems such as criminal activity, terrorism association, immigration violations, or other disqualifying acts.
 Generally, if you meet the requirements and you are chosen in the lottery, there is no waiting period.

-Contact an Experienced Tustin, CA Immigration Attorney
+Contact an Experienced Tustin, North Carolina or California Immigration Attorney

 The immigration process is fraught with challenges.
 The average person finds the forms, rules, and requirements too difficult to navigate alone.
 That is why we recommend contacting our immigration attorneys for assistance.
 It is free to start and there is nothing to pay unless we can help you.
 Most undocumented immigrants think that they cannot qualify for a Green Card or another lawful status in the United States.
 However, in many cases, even undocumented immigrants can qualify for legal status with our help.
 Give us a call today.

 LPRs or Legal Permanent Residents, also known as green card holders, enjoy broad privileges in the U.S. They can work, buy a home, travel, and even sponsor their families to come to the U.S. However, a legal permanent residency is not the same as citizenship.
 You can lose your privilege to live and work in the U.S. if you:

 - Abandon your residency.
 If you travel out of the U.S. for more than six months at a time, you could become subject to removal proceedings and lose your green card.
 You don’t automatically lose your green card – but you could draw the attention of a customs official when traveling back into the U.S., or when applying for citizenship and be required to go before an immigration judge.